Fulham F.C.: 1970–1994: Mixed fortunes outside the top flight

 In 1980, Fulham founded the rugby league club that is now London Broncos designed to be an extra stream of income for the football club, but which made financial losses every year while linked to Fulham F.C.
-Then called "Fulham Rugby League," they played at Craven Cottage until moving away from the parent club in 1984.
+Then called "Fulham Rugby League", they played at Craven Cottage until moving away from the parent club in 1984.

 In 1978, Fulham had signed Gordon "Ivor" Davies who, during two spells at Fulham, became the club's leading goalscorer of all time with a total of 178 goals in all competitions; the record still stands.
 Fulham narrowly missed out on back-to-back promotions to the First Division, losing 1–0 to Derby County away on the last day of the 1982–83 season – although the match was abandoned after 88 minutes due to a pitch invasion and inexplicably never replayed or finished.
 The side which had shown so much promise was quickly sold off as the club were in debt, so it was little surprise when the club were relegated again to the Third Division in 1986.
 The club nearly went out of business in 1987 via an ill-advised merger attempt with Queens Park Rangers.
 It was only the intervention of ex-player Jimmy Hill that allowed the club to stay in business by formation of a new company, Fulham FC (1987) Ltd. In 1987, the club took part in what was then the longest penalty deciders ever recorded – it needed 28 spot kicks to sort out a winner between them and Aldershot following a Football League Trophy match.
-Fulham later broke the record when they played at Championship side Preston North End in the 2024 EFL Cup in 2024 when it took 31 spot kicks to separate the two team.
+Fulham later broke the record when they played at Championship side Preston North End in the 2024 EFL Cup in 2024 when it took 31 spot kicks to separate the two teams.